webaware/eway-payment-gateway/readme.txt

 = 3.5.0, soon... =

 * fixed: PHP warning when save Events Manager settings
+* fixed: pre-transaction validation for Events Manager was being skipped
 * added: eWAY site seal support for AWPCP
 * added: custom payment method icon setting for AWPCP
 * added: filter `awpcp_eway_checkout_message` for changing the message above the checkout form in AWPCP
+* added: filters for modifying the eWAY customer ID used in transaction
 * changed: try harder to fill eWAY transaction contact details in AWPCP

 = 3.4.0, 2015-06-21 =